jspinak/brobot/docs/docs/01-getting-started/states.md

 ![States Example](/img/states3.png)

+#### Impact on Pathfinding

+**Important**: Brobot's pathfinding system leverages multi-state activation.
+When a transition activates multiple states simultaneously (e.g., Login → [Dashboard, Sidebar, Menu]), **each activated state becomes a potential path node** for future navigation.
+This means:

+- More navigation paths are automatically available
+- States can be reached through unexpected routes
+- The pathfinder considers ALL activated states equally (no "primary" target)

+> **📖 See [Pathfinding & Multi-State Activation](pathfinding.md) for detailed explanation**

 ## Defining States in Code

 Brobot provides two approaches for defining states: the traditional approach shown in the research paper and the modern annotation-based approach introduced in version 1.1.0+.